Minimum requirements for hospitals

 Participants welcomed the opportunity to exchange ideas across professions and disciplines.
 The discussions highlighted not only the unanimous support for introducing minimim requirements, but also that most hospitals had already implemented many measures.

-The mutual exchange of experience will continue within the professional groups, and also between the FOPH, the cantonal authorities and hospital management staff.
-Swissnoso will analyse the need for support and develop tools in order to facilitate implementing the minimum structural requirements in hospital practice.
+The mutual exchange of experience continued within the professional groups, and also between the FOPH, the cantonal authorities and hospital management staff.
+Swissnoso held workshops for infection prevention and control (IPC) specialists in January and August 2022 to facilitate the implementation of the structural minimum requirements in hospital practice.
+These events were designed to support operational implementation, to encourage the exchange of expertise among hospitals and to define their needs for creating concomitant resources.
+Swissnoso is developing various resources, which are being rolled out incrementally.

 Top of page